About Energy Choice

-2. Join an Aggregation, or "group-buying," program if one is available to you.
+2. Join a Governmental Aggregation, or "group buying," program if one is available to you.

 Who can participate in Energy Choice?

 Participants must be Dominion Energy Ohio customers and they must be current with their payments (no past-due balances outside of a payment plan) to Dominion Energy Ohio in order to participate in the Energy Choice program.
+Customers with arrears that have not broken more than one payment plan in the past 12-months may participate in Energy Choice but will be placed on a new payment plan and must remain current.
 PIPP Plus and Graduate PIPP Plus customers are ineligible to participate in the Energy Choice program.

 What are "Certified Natural Gas Suppliers"?